Spatial Correlation between Pulsars from Interfering Gravitational-Wave Sources in Massive Gravity: Summary and Discussion

 One might consider tightening this constraint using angular correlation information—for example, imposing $m_g < 1/2 \,m_b$.
 This case, $m_g =1/2\, m_b$, corresponds to values of $\eta = 0.866$, $0.968$, $0.986$, $0.992$, and $0.995$ in the first five frequency bins, respectively.
 However, since $\eta$ increases with frequency and asymptotically approaches unity in the massless limit, averaging angular correlations across frequency bins—as is valid in GR \cite{Allen:2024uqs}—is not justified.
 Instead, constraints must rely on individual frequency bins, particularly the lowest one, which exhibits the strongest deviation from $\eta = 1$.

 Nevertheless, even in the cases of $\eta = 0.8$ and $\eta = 1$, our simulations, as shown in \Fig{orf_err_bar}, clearly indicate that their Legendre coefficients largely overlap with each other for the dominant $l=2$ and $l=3$ modes.
-This suggests that the ability to distinguish between these two scenarios is very limited, even under ideal, noise-free conditions.
-In realistic observational settings, noise further degrades the precision with which these coefficients can be measured—as demonstrated by the NANOGrav 15-year results shown in Fig. 7—making it even more challenging to resolve such subtle differences.
+This suggests that the ability to distinguish between these two scenarios is very limited, even under ideal, noise-free conditions; although, in principle, resolving the higher-order modes at a precision of $\mathcal{O}(10^{-3})$ could provide a way to discriminate between them~\citep{Bernardo:2023pwt}.
+In realistic observational settings, noise further degrades the precision with which these coefficients can be measured, making it even more challenging to resolve such subtle differences.
+For instance, the NANOGrav 15-year results (Figure 7 of \cite{NANOGrav:2023gor}), reproduced in our \Fig{orf_err_bar} as grey violin plots with dash-dotted outlines, exhibit large uncertainties across all modes from $l=0$ to $5$.
+The apparent monopole and dipole components remain of uncertain origin and are not strongly supported by complementary statistical analyses \cite{NANOGrav:2023gor}.
+Moreover, the $l\ge 2$ coefficients—despite negative median values for high-order modes—are consistent with all three representative cases, $\eta=0.2, 0.8,$ and $1$, within the range of uncertainties, indicating that each could serve as a viable explanation.

 Therefore, once realistic GW interference from different sources is accounted for, the angular correlation function is unlikely to yield a substantial improvement in the graviton mass constraint beyond the spectral bound set by the lowest observable frequency.